 The profile reflects ongoing observations, and discussions with parents and/or carers.
 The results of the profile are shared with parents and/or carers for their child.
-The profile is moderated internally and in partnership with other local schools, including schools within the AAT Trust, to ensure consistent assessment judgements.
+The profile is moderated internally and in partnership with other schools within the AAT Trust, to ensure consistent assessment judgements.
 EYFS profile data is submitted to the local authority.